idaholab/moose/modules/reactor/doc/content/source/meshgenerators/CoreMeshGenerator.md

 ## Exterior Boundary ID Information

 The `CoreMeshGenerator` objects automatically assigns boundary information.
-The exterior core boundary is assigned the ID equal to 200 is named "outer_core".
+The exterior core boundary ID is assigned with the parameter [!param](/Mesh/ReactorMeshParams/radial_boundary_id) and will have the name "outer_core".

 If the core is extruded to three dimensions the top-most boundary ID must be assigned using [!param](/Mesh/ReactorMeshParams/top_boundary_id) and will have the name "top", while the bottom-most boundary must be assigned using [!param](/Mesh/ReactorMeshParams/bottom_boundary_id) and will have the name "bottom".

 ## Example Syntax

-!listing modules/reactor/test/tests/meshgenerators/core_mesh_generator/core.i block=Mesh/cmg
+!listing modules/reactor/test/tests/meshgenerators/core_mesh_generator/core.i block=Mesh

+!media reactor/meshgenerators/core_mesh_generator.png

 !syntax parameters /Mesh/CoreMeshGenerator